About the Team

 Mohammed is our Administrative Assistant.
 He is responsible for everything logistics and transportation-related and mans our reception during the work day.
 You can contact him whenever you need anything in the institute, library, computer lab or apartments.

-Noor Majan is committed to building partnerships with similar educational institutions with the goal of mutual capacity building and increased professionalism in the field of international education.
-Which is why Noor Majan is a member of the Forum on Education Abroad and has developed collaborative partnerships with the Arab American Language Institute in Morocco (AALIM) and the Al Amana Centre in Muscat, Oman.
-In addition to these partnerships, Noor Majan is honored to be a host institution for the U.S. Department of State’s Critical Language Scholarship (CLS) Program.
+Noor Majan is dedicated to fostering partnerships with like-minded educational institutions, aiming to enhance professional growth and capacity in the realm of international education.
+As such, we are proud members of the Forum on Education Abroad and have established collaborative alliances with partners such as the Arab American Language Institute in Morocco (AALIM), Sijal Institute in Amman, Alif Institute in Atlanta, Georgia, and the Al Amana Centre in Muscat, Oman.
+Furthermore, Noor Majan is honored to serve as a host institution for the U.S. Department of State’s prestigious Critical Language Scholarship (CLS) Program.
+These partnerships reflect our endeavor to promote excellence and enrich the educational experiences of students from broad backgrounds and interests.

 Al Amana Centre & Noor Majan